-The new Amazon Fire TV 4K Stick, announced today, will support Ultra HD content (currently available from Netflix and Amazon’s own Prime Video service), as well as HDR.
+The new Amazon Fire TV 4K Stick (see my review), announced today, will support Ultra HD content (currently available from Netflix and Amazon’s own Prime Video service), as well as HDR.
 Additionally, the new stick will support all three major HDR formats – Dolby Vision, HDR10, and HDR10+.

 The 4K Stick will come with a new and improved version of Amazon’s Alexa Voice Remote.
 As before, the remote will enable voice search and activation for the stick, as well as limited Alexa capabilities (that’s Amazon’s personal AI assistant, known from its Echo line.)